Newsnight: History

-Former presenters include Peter Snow, a regular for seventeen years, Donald MacCormick, Charles Wheeler, Adam Raphael and John Tusa, later boss of the BBC World Service.
+Former presenters include Jeremy Paxman, Peter Snow, Donald MacCormick, Charles Wheeler, Adam Raphael and John Tusa, later boss of the BBC World Service.
 In the early days each edition had an "auxiliary presenter", a phenomenon pejoratively known at the time as the "Newsnight's wife syndrome".
 Usually a woman, it was her job to read the news headlines and to introduce minor items.
 Olivia O'Leary in 1985 became the first principal female presenter; the programme has had a single presenter since 1987.
-Newsnight is now wholly managed by BBC News.
+The program is now wholly managed by BBC News.

-Until 1988, the start time of Newsnight was flexible, so BBC2 could screen a film at 21:30 to dovetail with the conclusion of the Nine O'Clock News on BBC1.
-The fixed time slot of 22:30 was established in the face of fierce objections from the then managing director of BBC Television, Bill Cotton, otherwise in charge of all scheduling decisions.
-The very announcement was made without him even being informed.
-The affair sparked a widely reported row within the corporation.
-One protagonist said it would "destroy the BBC".
-Newsnight moved to new facilities at Broadcasting House on 15 October 2012.
+Until 1988 the start time of Newsnight was flexible, enabling BBC2 to screen a full-length movie at 21:30 to dovetail with the end of the Nine O'Clock News on BBC1.
+However, BBC News and Current Affairs, then controlled by John Birt, wanted a fixed start time for Newsnight at 22:30 so that viewers would always know when it was on.
+The managing director of BBC Television, Bill Cotton, who was responsible for all TV scheduling, strongly opposed Birt's campaign, fearing it would severely restrict his scheduling freedom.
+But Birt persuaded the BBC director general, Michael Checkland, to back the change - which Checkland then announced at a press conference without warning Cotton, who was in the audience.
+Cotton fought a fierce campaign inside and outside the BBC to reverse the decision - so fierce that one protagonist said it would "destroy the BBC". but the move to a fixed start time took place on 31 October 1988 and is still in place.